Why should you think about changing course towards a product-led growth strategy?

 One of the biggest mistakes PLG companies make is tracking sign-up growth.

-While those new accounts look great on paper, it's all smoke and mirrors when you realize none of those sign-ups translated into revenue.
+While those new accounts look great on paper, it's all smoke and mirrors when you realize those sign-ups still need to translate into revenue.

 What's a more meaningful and realistic metric?